leecyno1/finance-ai-llm/docs/API/SEARCH.md

   },
   "optimizationMode": "speed",
   "focusMode": "webSearch",
-  "query": "What is Perplexica",
+  "query": "What is Dr.Lemon",
   "history": [
     ["human", "Hi, how are you?"],
     ["assistant", "I am doing well, how can I help you today?"]
   ],
-  "systemInstructions": "Focus on providing technical details about Perplexica's architecture.", "stream": false
+  "systemInstructions": "Focus on providing technical details about Dr.Lemon's architecture.", "stream": false
 }
 ```